 The Title IX Coordinator coordinates and tracks all complaints and reports of conduct alleged to violate this policy.
 The Title IX Coordinator may handle a complaint alleging a violation of this policy, or it may be handled by one of the Deputy Title IX Officers, or another appropriate University official.
-The Title IX Coordinator and/or Deputy Title IX Officers may confer with one another or others when deemed appropriate. (see TCU Official Student Handbook).
+The Title IX Coordinator and/or Deputy Title IX Officers may confer with one another or others when deemed appropriate. (see <a href="https://roc.org/licial.org/lici